ashith-17/Marvel-level-02/Report.md

   3.Bernoulli Naive Bayes:  Assumes binary features (0 or 1) and used for binary attributes.

  Steps in Naive Bayes:
-- Calculate Prior Probabilities:Compute P(C), the probability of each class.
+ 1.Calculate Prior Probabilities:Compute P(C), the probability of each class.
-- Calculate Likelihood:Compute P(X|C) for each feature using probability distribution function(∏ P(xᵢ|C) ).
+ 2.Calculate Likelihood:Compute P(X|C) for each feature using probability distribution function(∏ P(xᵢ|C) ).
-- Apply Bayes' Theorem:Compute P(C|X) for each class.
+ 3.Apply Bayes' Theorem:Compute P(C|X) for each class.
-- Predict Class:Choose the class with the highest posterior probability.
+ 4.Predict Class:Choose the class with the highest posterior probability.

    ![](https://raw.githubusercontent.com/ashith-17/Marvel-level-02/refs/heads/main/pics/Prob%20df.jpg)